Horsley Lodge Limited and Horsley Lodge Golf Club

 Any permanent vacancies in the Committee shall be filled by the Committee by the appointment of a duly qualified member, also, any unexplained absence from the Committee for three consecutive meetings by any Committee member, that member would be deemed as having resigned from the Committee and a duly qualified member be appointed.
 Every person so chosen shall retain her office only so long as the vacating member would have done if no vacancy had occurred.

-At every meeting of the Committee the Captain shall preside as Chair, and if at such a meeting the Captain shall not be present then the Captain shall nominate one of their number to be Chair of such meeting.
+At every meeting of the Committee the Captain shall preside as Chair, and if at such a meeting the Captain shall not be present then the Vice-Captain will chair the meeting otherwise the Lady Captain shall nominate one of their committee to be Chair.